DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models: Related work

-Unlike these models that are either task-specific or cognitively coarse, our work (outlined in Table~\ref{tab:comparison-RW}, and described thoroughly in the sections below) utilizes latent variable generative models --- ML models that learn a low-dimensional latent space through an encoder and generate data through a decoder ---, which learn low-dimensional latent spaces which capture the semantic structure of the data.
+Unlike these models that are either task-specific or cognitively coarse, our work (outlined in Table~\ref{tab:comparison-RW}, and described thoroughly in the sections below) utilizes latent variable generative models --- ML models that learn a low-dimensional latent space through an encoder and generate data through a decoder ---, with the resulting latent spaces capturing the semantic structure of the data.
 This approach allows for more nuanced representations of subject's characteristics and enables modular simulation approaches, where the nature of the artificial participant is decoupled from the DecNef task to be simulated.
-Several works have studied parallelisms between latent variable generative models and the human brain \cite{breedlove2020generative, perl2020generative,perl2023low-dimensional, ozcelik2023natural, kamitani2025visual}, paving the way for their use in DecNef simulation frameworks.
-Building on this foundation, we introduce a novel approach that leverages generative models to reproduce, understand and analyze DecNef processes from a ML perspective. \FloatBarrier
+Several works have studied parallelisms between latent variable generative models and the human brain~\cite{breedlove2020generative, perl2020generative,perl2023low-dimensional, ozcelik2023natural, kamitani2025visual}, paving the way for their use in DecNef simulation frameworks.
+Building on this foundation, we introduce a novel approach that leverages generative models to reproduce, understand and analyze DecNef processes from a ML perspective.
+Our DecNefSimulator framework supports a variety of data modalities, including images and synthetic fMRI data, as shown in the following sections. \FloatBarrier